The-Royal/The_Royal_Open-Source-Projects/01 - Complete Kits/The_Ave-rev1.2/README.md

     - I'd love to see the Ave be built up again and again with anything functional or different from makers.
     - If you have a tested modification or general submission request, get a fork and PR sent my way!

-- If you ahve any qurestions regarding the files for specifics just send me a messages here or in via reddit/Discord
+- If you have any questions regarding the files or other specifics just send me a messages here or via reddit/Discord

 <br>